 It may take a few days to feel completely better after wisdom teeth removal.
 You’re likely to have some pain and discomfort after the procedure.
 This is usually worse for the first couple of days.
 You can take over-the-counter painkillers such as paracetamol or ibuprofen.
-Your dentist or surgeon may suggest you take both medicines because they can work well together to reduce pain.
-Follow the instructions in the patient information leaflet that comes with your medicine and ask your pharmacist if you need any advice.

 As well as some pain, you may also have some swelling and stiffness in your jaw for a couple of days.
 This can make it difficult to open your mouth.
 Using an ice pack wrapped in a towel can help to reduce this.

 Rinsing out your mouth will keep the wound clean and help it to heal.
 Do this very gently during the first 24 hours.
 If you rinse too forcefully, it can move the blood clots that have developed over the wound, and this can cause bleeding.
 Rinse after you have eaten with an antimicrobial mouthwash or salt water.
 This helps to get rid of bits of food.